Calcium with colecalciferol is a mineral and vitamin D supplement.

 Calcium and vitamin D are both important for healthy, strong bones.
 Colecalciferol is a type of vitamin D. Vitamin D is mostly made in your skin by exposure to sunlight, but you also get some from your diet.
 Foods that contain colecalciferol are oily fish (such as sardine, herring, salmon and tuna) and eggs.
 Your body needs adequate supplies of vitamin D in order for it to absorb the calcium that you eat or drink in your diet.

 A mild lack of vitamin D may not cause symptoms, but it can cause general aches and pains.
 It can also result in an increased risk of osteoporosis.
 A more severe lack of vitamin D can result in your bones softening.
 This causes problems such as rickets in children and osteomalacia in adults.

 If you are at risk of vitamin D deficiency, you will be recommended to take a vitamin D supplement such as calcium and colecalciferol routinely.
 These tablets/sachets are available on prescription or you can buy them at pharmacies, without a prescription.

 Before taking calcium with colecalciferol

-- If you have ever had kidney stones.
+- If you have kidney problems, or if you have ever had kidney stones.